-(4) The candidate must attach a list of all aids used in connection with the master's thesis.
+- (3) The student may propose a topic.
+After agreeing on the subject, the supervising professor notifies the examination committee of the subject as well as the starting date of the processing time and deadline for the master's thesis.
+The examination committee issues the confirmed subject of the master's thesis.
+The thesis subject and the time of issue will be recorded on file.
+The processing time for the master's thesis is 20 weeks as a matter of principle.
+The nature of the subject must be such that the master's thesis can be completed within the given period of time.
+In justified exceptional cases, the processing time may be extended by up to four weeks upon application by the candidate.
+The examination committee will decide upon the application. - (4) The candidate must attach a list of all aids used in connection with the master's thesis.
 All quotations taken from other publications or sources, whether verbatim or analogous, must be marked appropriately, stating the source.
 A declaration, signed by the candidate, must be attached to the master's thesis, stating that the master's thesis has been written by the candidate independently and that the candidate has not used any sources and aids other than those listed.
-The declaration must also include a statement that the work has not been submitted to any other examination authority either in the same or in a similar form.

-(5) The master's thesis has to be typewritten and in English.
-In exceptional cases and after consultation with the designated supervisor, the master's thesis may also be written in German.)
-It has to be submitted to the HHL Examination Office in three bound copies and on two USB flash drives (once as a Word document and once as a PDF file) by 12:00 p.m. (noon) on the day when the processing time ends.
-In case of delivery by mail, the postmark serves as proof of the date and time.
+The declaration must also include a statement that the work has not been submitted to any other examination authority either in the same or in a similar form. - (5) The master's thesis has to be typewritten and in English.
+In exceptional cases and after consultation with the designated supervisor, the master's thesis may also be written in German.
+It must be uploaded electronically (in PDF format) to the designated platform no later than 12.00 noon on the day on which the processing period ends.
 Additionally, a signed user agreement for the library has to be attached.
 In case of publication, any possible embargo periods for the protection of company secrets in the case of projects with corporate partners will be adhered to and must be indicated by the author of the thesis.
 A master's thesis which has not been submitted in time will be graded as "insufficient" (5.0).
-The same applies in the case of submission of a false declaration (article 12, paragraph (4)).

-(6) The master's thesis will be evaluated by two examiners independently.
+The same applies in the case of submission of a false declaration (article 12, paragraph (4)). - (6) The master's thesis will be evaluated by two examiners independently.
 The supervisor of the master's thesis is one of the examiners.
 The second examiner will be appointed by the examination committee.
 The master's thesis will be evaluated in accordance with Article 17, paragraph (1) of these examination regulations.
 If the evaluations of the first and second examiners differ, the grade will be calculated as the arithmetic mean.
 As a rule, the defense of the master's thesis should take place within six weeks of submission and the subsequent final assessment should be completed within two weeks.